 There is an age gap between the 2 of them but Aurora throughout the story felt very matured because of her experiences while growing up.
 They both had very dark past and approached it in different ways.
 Their characteristics and attitude were very opposite from each other but this made them more perfect for one another.

 I also liked that it didn’t just focus on the romance but also tackled the aftermath of what happened and how it affected the relationship Aksel had with his 2 daughters, Clara and Freja, and the rest of his family and friends.

-This story started strong for me but it did felt a little flat and rushed at the end.
+This story started strong for me but it did fell a little flat and rushed at the end.
 There was also a time where I asked myself where they started to REALLY like each other and not just in a friendship kind of way.

 But overall it was a very good read.
-It tackled so much emotion that ranges from guilt, disappointment, lost then feeling loved again, accepted and being part of a new family that you would do anything to hold on to.
+It tackled so much emotion that ranges from guilt, disappointment, lost then feeling loved again, acceptance and being part of a new family that you would do anything to hold on to.

 Felt like a roller coaster ride with all this characters and I will be picking up the first 2 books in this series very soon.

 Karina Halle is a screenwriter, a former music & travel journalist, and the New York Times, Wall Street Journal, and USA Today bestselling author of The Pact, A Nordic King, and Sins & Needles, as well as sixty other wild and romantic reads.

 She, her musician husband, and their adopted pit bull, Bruce, live in a rainforest on an island off the coast of British Columbia during the summer, and in Los Angeles in the winter.